cantinilab/Circe/README.md

 <img src="https://github.com/cantinilab/circe/raw/main/Figures/circe_figure_genes_access.png" align="center"/>

 ## Comparison to Cicero R package
+<br> Metacalls computation might create differences, but scores will be identical applied to the same metacalls (cf comparison plots below).
+It should run significantly faster than Cicero _(e.g.: running time of 5 sec instead of 17 min for the dataset 2)_.

+_If you have any suggestion, don't hesitate !
+This package is still a work in progress :)_
 <br> *On the same metacells obtained from Cicero code.*

 All tests can be found in the [circe benchmark repo](https://github.com/cantinilab/Circe_reproducibility)